 Make safe outdoor cooking a priority

 From 2014-2018, grills, hibachis, or barbecues were involved in an average of 10,600 home fires per year.
-With 61% of households owning a gas grill, safe outside cooking becomes more and more important each year.
+With 61% of households owning a gas grill, safe outdoor cooking becomes more and more important each year.
 Steps you can take to prevent outdoor cooking fires include:

-- Keep your grill clean so leftover grease and fat won’t catch on fire
+- Keep your grill clean so leftover grease and fat won’t catch on fire.

 Use fire pits safely